feerdea/feerdea/README.md

 ACHIEVEMENTS:

--	Preliminary Judge for Startup competition, Arch Grants (May 2025)
+-	Preliminary Judge for Startup competition, Arch Grants (May 2025, May 2026)
 -	Tariffs and Economics roundtable panelist, St. George Tucker Society (July 2025)